cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 		- **ARTICLE 855.**
 		  id:: 6337096d-7357-4805-8256-bb4d977e2dd6
 		  collapsed:: true
-			- The share of a child or descendant omitted in a will must first be taken from the part of the estate not disposed of by the will, if any; if that is not sufficient, so much as may be necessary must be taken proportionally from the shares of the other compulsory heirs.
+			- The share of a child or descendant omitted in a will must first be taken from the part of the estate not disposed of by the will, if any; if that is not sufficient, so much as may be necessary must be taken proportionally from the shares of the other [[compulsory heirs]].
 (1080a)
 			- #### Commentaries
 		- **ARTICLE 856.**
 		  id:: 6337096d-de28-4783-bb77-b3b05fd024f6